On building the state error covariance from a state estimate: Discussion

 Given the crudeness of A1, its level of performance looks rather surprising to us.
 In particular, it indicates that a 4D-Var system can build a fairly good approximation of the flow dependent state error covariance using DA window of just about the error doubling time of the model.
 It is not clear though to what degree this conclusion is specific to L96.

-Figure~\ref{fig:clv_rates} shows the instantaneous growth rates for the first three covariant Lyapunov vectors (CLVs) (ordered by the time averaged growth rate) calculated for 100 consecutive 5-timestep intervals.
-It follows that the growth rates of these CLVs can change dramatically in just 5 timesteps.
+Figure~\ref{fig:clv_rates} shows the instantaneous growth rates for the first three covariant Lyapunov vectors (CLVs) (ordered by the time averaged growth rate) calculated for 100 consecutive 5-timestep intervals.\footnote{It is probably more precise to attribute these instantaneous growth rates to forward Gram-Schmidt vectors representing orthogonalised CLVs (see e.g. \citealt{gin13a}, sec.~3.2).} It follows that the growth rates of these CLVs can change dramatically in just 5 timesteps.
 Such variability is a common behaviour for all CLVs of L96, which is demonstrated in Figure~\ref{fig:clv_rates_minmax} showing maximal, mean and minimal growth rates for each CLV calculated for 4,000 consecutive 5-timestep intervals.
 (Note that the fastest rates recorded correspond to the perturbation doubling time of just under 2 timesteps!)
 Overall, the pattern of instabilities in L96 can be considered as a sequence of ``bursts'' of certain CLVs over rather short time intervals.
 This behaviour may contribute to the decent performance of A1 with such a short internal spin-up interval ($T = 6$).

 In contrast to A1, A2 exploits the fact that the evolution of covariance in the Kalman filter depends on observation locations and error variances but is mainly independent from innovations.
-This makes possible an accurate (albeit computationally expensive) reconstruction of the covariance from the state estimate in weakly nonlinear systems. \footnote{We also note a remarkable similarity observed in state error covariance structure (such as exposed by the SST ensemble spread at https://github.com/sakov/enkf-c) from very different ocean forecasting systems regardless of the specific model and system settings.}
+This makes possible an accurate (albeit computationally expensive) reconstruction of the covariance from the state estimate in weakly nonlinear systems.\footnote{We also note a remarkable similarity observed in state error covariance structure (such as exposed by the SST ensemble spread at https://github.com/sakov/enkf-c) from very different ocean forecasting systems regardless of the specific model and system settings.}